xps/VSTextMacros/ReadMe.md

 What is it?
 ===============================

-An extension for Visual Studio 2012 that brings support for macros in text/code editors.
+An extension for Visual Studio 2012/2013 that brings back support for macros in text/code editors.

 You can use it to automate repetitive text editing tasks.
 It is inspired by the macro feature of [Notepad++][1], so if you have used it then you already know how to use this extension.